jasonhargrove/jasonhargrove/buildlab/README.md

 In an automated way, my home page and GitHub profile are closely synced.

-1) copy the content from the README that GitHub uses, and display it from the home page, allowing me to keep both profiles up to date from one source
+1) copy content from the README that GitHub uses, and display it from the home page, allowing me to keep both profiles up to date from one source
 2) generate an image of GitHub contributions, for display on my home page

 #### Future jobs

 1) bring recent tweets and tweet likes onto my home page
 2) have my Mainstream robot producer sync my home page with Mainstream projects

 ## GETTING STARTED